- It's the only guitar you'll ever need

 Mutenye

 Mutenye is a not-so-common tonewood that is similar to Ovangkol and Rosewood.
-It’s used on Martin’s Road Series guitars and can be described as having an even, balanced tone.
+It’s used on Martin’s Road Series guitars and has an even, balanced tone.

 Mutenye is a beautiful tonewood with thick dark grains.